Carrefour sells Colombia assets to Chile's Cencosud for $2.6 billion

-SANTIAGO Struggling French retail giant Carrefour (CARR.PA) is selling its Colombian assets for $2.6 billion to Chile's Cencosud CEN.SN, pulling out of another non-core country to better defend its key markets.
+SANTIAGO Struggling French retail giant Carrefour (CARR.PA) is selling its Colombian assets for $2.6 billion (1.6 billion pounds) to Chile's Cencosud CEN.SN, pulling out of another non-core country to better defend its key markets.

 Carrefour, the world's second-largest retailer, has embarked on a major restructuring under new Chief Executive Georges Plassat to cut costs and debt, and its withdrawal from Colombia follows exits from Greece and Singapore.